stefanprodan/openfaas-gke/gke-preemptible.md

-# Running multiple OpenFaaS instances on GKE
+# Multi-stage Serverless on Kubernetes with OpenFaaS and GKE

-This is a step-by-step guide on setting up OpenFaaS on GKE with the following specs:
+This is a step-by-step guide on setting up OpenFaaS on GKE with the following characteristics:
-* two OpenFaaS instances isolated with network policies
+* two OpenFaaS instances, one for staging and one for production use, isolated with network policies
-* a dedicated node pool for OpenFaaS core services
+* a dedicated node pool for OpenFaaS long-running services
-* a dedicated preemptible node pool for OpenFaaS functions
+* a dedicated node pool of preemptible VMs for OpenFaaS functions
+* autoscaling for functions and their underling infrastructure
 * secure OpenFaaS ingress with Let's Encrypt TLS and authentication

 ![openfaas-gke](https://github.com/stefanprodan/openfaas-gke/blob/master/screens/gke-pools.png)

+This setup can enable multiple teams to share the same CD pipeline with staging/production environments hosted on GKE and development taking place on a local environment such as Minikube or Docker for Mac.

-### GKE Cluster Setup
+### GKE cluster setup

-Create a cluster with a node pool of minimum two nodes, autoscaling and network policy enabled:
+Create a cluster with two nodes and network policy enabled:

 ```bash
 k8s_version=$(gcloud container get-server-config --format=json | jq -r '.validNodeVersions[0]')